 Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding for the period, without consideration of potentially dilutive securities.
-Diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders of the company.
+Diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the net loss of the Company.

-Foreign Currency Translation
+Foreign Currency Transaction Remeasurement Adjustments

-Assets and liabilities denominated in foreign currencies were translated into U.S. dollars, the reporting currency, at the exchange rate prevailing at the balance sheet date.
-Income and expenses denominated in foreign currencies were translated into U.S. dollars at the average exchange rate for the period and the translation adjustments are reported within other income (expense), net in the consolidated statement of operations and comprehensive loss.
+Monetary assets and liabilities denominated in foreign currencies were translated into U.S. dollars, the reporting currency, at the exchange rate prevailing at the balance sheet date.
+Income and expenses denominated in foreign currencies were translated into U.S. dollars at the average exchange rate for the period and the transaction remeasurement adjustments are reported within other income (expense), net in the consolidated statement of operations and comprehensive loss.
 The functional currency of the Company's Australian subsidiary is the U.S. dollar.